Industry’s first AI-driven remote machine monitoring solution for OEM’s & machine builders

 How it works is actually quite simple: Any equipment provider, OEM or distributor, can install MachineMetrics Edge device on a new machine sold to a customer or retrofit any machine currently in the field.
 MachineMetrics Edge has the ability to connect to the machine’s PLC and any additional sensors into the electrical cabinet of the machine and allows for the data to be visible to the customer and shared with the equipment provider.
 There’s no need to install on customer’s internal IT infrastructure as MachineMetrics Edge comes with included cellular support.
 Once installed, the provider can add the device to a list of machine assets accessible via the MachineMetrics Service app and associate that machine with the location of the customer.
 Once the customer receives the machine and powers it on, that machine will appear active on the provider’s list of assets.

-Encrypted data is then streamed to the secure MachineMetrics cloud where the data is structured and aggregated to enable visualizations and analytics for service teams to monitor.
+Encrypted data is then streamed to the secure MachineMetrics cloud where the data is structured and aggregated to enable visualizations and analytics for service teams to monitor industrial equipment.
 Access to the historical and real-time data is available through open APIs.
 Real-time dashboards, historical analysis, and integrations with other systems can be built with these APIs.

 The MachineMetrics AI analytics engine will monitor any connected machine’s conditions and other manufacturing data points and initiate a workflow action or text notifications when a monitor is triggered such as an alarm state, a threshold is exceeded, a preventative maintenance task is due, or an anomaly is detected.
 This ability can prevent thousands of dollars of equipment replacement costs and days of downtime, not to mention unearth new service opportunities that were never visible to service teams before.